hlmtre/pybot/README.md

 -----------------
 1. modify pybotrc with your channels and passwords.
 2. run `sudo ./bootstrap.sh` to install pybot dependencies such as mysql.
-3. Run `./setup.sh`.
+3. run `./setup.sh`.
 It will check for module dependencies and create a mysql_init file.
 4. `./bot.py pybotrc`
 5. rejoice.
+5a. for debugging purposes, `./bot.py -d.`

 Vagrant Development
 -------------------